Gingerbread House Heaven Logo

 As time went by, traveling became easier and shipping methods improved.
 The price of ginger and other spices from the east dropped, which made them available to a whole lot more of the population.
 New gingerbread recipes were created and so were the uses for it.

-It wasn’t until the early 1800’s that the actual Gingerbread men cookies were made.
+It wasn't until the early 1800's that the actual Gingerbread men cookies were made.
 At first, they were balls of dough rolled together and shaped into figures.
 They were shaped as gingerbread men, women, royalty and children.
-They were decorated and eaten by everyone.
-Cookie cutters were created several years later, making the uniform shapes of gingerbread men, women and boys.
-The gingerbread boys were figures pulled from the tale of Hansel and Gretel.
+They were decorated and enjoyed by everyone.
+Cookie cutters were created several years later, making the uniform shapes of gingerbread boys, pulled from the tale of Hansel and Gretel.

 Here is a “standard” gingerbread cookie recipe: